 v Setting aside of arbitral awards by the courts in Kenya

 Section 35 of the Arbitration Act prescribes limited scope for the courts in Kenya to set aside an arbitral award.
 An arbitral award may only be set aside if one or more of the following grounds are proved, namely:

 - insufficient notice of the appointment of an arbitrator or of the arbitral proceedings;

 - where an arbitrator exceeds the scope of his or her reference;

 - where an award is induced or influenced by fraud or corruption;

-- where the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties,31 unless that agreement was in conflict with a provision of the Arbitration Act from which the parties cannot derogate, or, failing such agreement, was not in accordance with this Act;
+- where the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties,38 unless that agreement was in conflict with a provision of the Arbitration Act from which the parties cannot derogate, or, failing such agreement, was not in accordance with the Arbitration Act;

 - where the dispute is not capable of being resolved by arbitration; or

 - where the arbitral award is against public policy.
 39

 Accordingly, the courts of Kenya will not set aside an arbitral award even if it is shown to be affected by an error of fact or an error of law (except where the error of law is apparent on the face of the record).40 Further, an application to set aside an arbitral award must be made within three months from the date of delivery of the award, which timeline has been strictly enforced by the courts in Kenya.